Hoppers of North Carolina:

 Distribution: Eastern and central United States, west to Texas (Kopp)

-Abundance: Uncommon, only a handful of records from the Piedmont and Coastal Plain.
+Abundance: Uncommon to rare, only a handful of records from the Piedmont and Coastal Plain.
 Seasonal distribution: 26 April-26 May (CTNC)

 Seasonal Occurrence